TritonDataCenter/rfd/rfd/0075/README.md

 state: predraft
 ---

-# RFD 75 Limiting CPU Visibility
+# RFD 75 Virtualizing the number of CPUs

 ## Problem Statement